BerkeleyLab/upcxx/src/README.md

 ### RPC: Commands

 The on-the-wire serialized format for rpc's is managed by "src/command.hpp".
-The format is a function pointer called the "executor" (enocded by `global_fnptr` to assist with process translation) follwed by the serialized function object.
+The format is a function pointer called the "executor" (encoded by `global_fnptr` to assist with process translation) follwed by the serialized function object.
 The executor knows the type of the function object and is responsible for invoking its deserialization and executing it.
 To illustrate,